ArtPoon/ggfree/README.md

 ### Ringplots

 A ring- or donut-plot is simply a piechart with a hole in it.
 Piecharts have been criticized for being potentially misleading because it is difficult to compare the areas of two different sectors by eye.
 However, they are intuitive and compact visual devices, and multiple plots can be drawn in varying sizes to encode additional information, such as sample size.
-The additional advantages of ringplots is that information can be embedded in the middle of the plot as text, and multiple ringplots can be nested within each other to display hierarchical frequency data (these are sometimes known as "sunburst" plots).
+The additional advantages of ringplots is that information can be embedded in the middle of the plot as text, and multiple ringplots can be nested within each other to display hierarchical frequency data (these are sometimes known as “sunburst” plots).

 To generate a ring-plot in `ggfree`, you need to pass a vector of numeric values and specify the inner and outer radii:

 ``` r
 # prepare colour palettes